gkunwar/BuiltWithRuby/README.md

 Thank you :)

-# Adding your Awesome Ruby Projects
+# Add your Awesome Ruby Projects
 ## Create new issue with label new project addition request
 Here is [Issue template link](https://github.com/gkunwar/BuiltWithRuby/issues/new?template=submit_project.md)